 Proper use shall include the application of the principles of good plant protection practice and compliance with the conditions established in accordance with Article 31 and specified on the labelling.
-It shall also comply with the provisions of Directive 2008/.../EC and, in particular, with general principles of integrated pest management, as referred to in Article 13 and in Annex III to that Directive, which shall apply at the latest by 1 January 2014.
+It shall also comply with the provisions of Directive 2009/128/EC and, in particular, with general principles of integrated pest management, as referred to in Article 14 of and Annex III to that Directive, which shall apply at the latest by 1 January 2014.